venkat-krish/assignment_space/ASSIGNMENT1_CHE_B1_G6/README.md

  1. Implement the problem statement in Python using Binary Tree ADT.
  2. Perform an analysis for the questions above and give the running time in terms of input size: n

+### How to run?
+ 1. Clone the repository into local workspace (git clone <repository>)
+ 2. Goto the application directory
+ 3. Run $ python attendance_system.py